 Fourtree Lawyers have a long-standing commitment to ensuring that everyone has equitable access to justice and competent legal representation.
 We believe that everyone deserves the chance to obtain sound legal advice and quality representation, including you.

 To be eligible for Legal Aid, you will need to meet their merit and means test.
 The merits test looks at whether you have a reasonable prospect of success and whether providing legal assistance will benefit you.
 The means test looks at your income and assets.
 You may be eligible if:

 - You are receiving a very low income

-The Legal Aid New South Wales website has an online Means Test calculator which will give you an idea whether you would be eligible for a grant of Legal Aid
+The Legal Aid, New South Wales website has an online Means Test calculator, which will give you an idea of whether you would be eligible for a grant of Legal Aid.

 How do I apply for Legal Aid?

 We offer affordable fixed fees for many of our services.
-However, if you are unable to afford our services, you may be eligible for a Legal Aid grant.
+However, if you cannot afford our services, you may be eligible for a Legal Aid grant.
 To apply, it is a matter of filling out a Legal Aid application form.
 This form can be found on the Legal Aid website.

 We can assist you in completing the form and we can also lodge it online through the Legal Aid Grants portal on your behalf.
 You will need to provide supporting documents such as bank statements, payslips and any Centrelink documents.

-If you wish for Fourtree Lawyers to represent you with a grant of Legal Aid a consultation with us prior to applying is recommended as we can lodge the completed form for you and follow the progress of the application online.
+If you wish for Fourtree Lawyers to represent you with a grant of Legal Aid, a consultation with us before applying is recommended.
+We can lodge the completed form for you and follow the progress of the application online.